 Job Summary

-• Receive, screen and route incoming telephone calls, conference calls and messages to attorneys, clients and staff promptly.
+• Receive, screen, and route incoming telephone calls, conference calls, and messages to attorneys, clients, and staff promptly.
 Assist callers as appropriate in attorney’s absence.
-Refer callers to other attorneys and respond to inquiries when appropriate.

-• Sort, date stamp and distribute incoming and outgoing mail promptly upon receipt several times a day.
+• Sort, scan, distribute, and file incoming and outgoing mail promptly upon receipt several times a day.
 Open and review materials as directed.

-• Transcribe and edit correspondence, documents, memoranda, and project work in the production of legal documents.
-Carry out instructions from tapes, verbal and/or handwritten materials.
+• Edit correspondence, documents, memoranda, and project work in the production of legal documents.
 Compose routine correspondence for attorney signature.

 • Maintain calendar of meetings and business trips, apprising attorney of responsibilities in advance of commitment.